A Tale and a Tail

 Finally he asked what we wanted and where we were from.
 We told him we had wanted to get a cup of tea but that if we were there illegally we’d be glad to leave.
 He invited us to come in and see the house and tea room.
 He was the essence of eccentricity as he showed us around the cottage which he claimed had been in his family for centuries.
 His hyperactive mind and his conversation flitted madly from one topic to another:

-- the sincerity and generosity of the northern Welsh people (“the real Welsh,” he emphasized)
+• the sincerity and generosity of the northern Welsh people ("the real Welsh")

-- how foolishly the English and Americans are to throw money at every problem
+• how foolishly English and Americans throw money at every problem

-- how arrogant not to recognize the national desires of other peoples
+• the arrogance of not recognizing the national desires of other people

-- that you can stay with a northern Welsh family in their home for £2.50 a night but they’d be insulted if you offered them the money
+• that you can stay with any northern Welsh family in their home for £2.50 a night but they'd be insulted if you offered to pay

-- the many famous people who have visited his tea room—mentioning Prince Charles, Anthony Hopkins, and a musical group called Status Quo (“They all stop here.”)
+• the many famous people who have visited his tea room ("They all stop here.")

 In the midst of all his rantings and ramblings, when we arrived in the kitchen, he began frenetically washing dishes, still talking a mile a minute.
 His conversation was peppered with contradictions.
 After telling us we might have had our car clamped, then he said the police never come up there.
 After telling us he had lived there on a nearby mountain for 47 years (and he couldn’t have been much older), he said that he had lived in New York.
 His entire conversation was characterized by these kinds of inconsistencies.